soeurwiki/m2_internship/README.md

 ## 2- Analysis

 ### a) Construction of singularity image for R
+*Do it on your computer and send r.sif on your genobioinfo cluster*

 ``` bash
 sudo singularity build --writable-tmpfs r.sif ./SC_RNAseq/Analysis/container_singularity/singularity-r.def
 ```